E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_interface_shooting/readme.rst

 don't cross the interface, and therefore must be rejected.
 This uses a lot of simulation effort without generating useful new trajectories.

-Interface-constrained shooting [1]_ is an approach to solve this problem.
+Interface-constrained shooting (also called "constrained interface shooting") [1]_ is an approach to solve this problem.
 Instead of selecting from anywhere along the trajectory, only the first point after crossing the interface is allowed as a shooting point.
 This ensures that every trajectory that is generated will be valid (will cross the interface).
-In addition, because the first crossing is still the first crossing in the new trajectory, this leads to the Metropolis acceptance probability also being 1.
-Therefore, every trial trajectory is accepted.
+In addition, because the first crossing is still the first crossing in the new trajectory, this leads to the Metropolis acceptance probability also being
+1. Therefore, every trial trajectory is accepted.

 In practice, this must be combined with the path reversal move in order to sample all of trajectory space.
 The result is an approach with very high